SIOTLAB/AirXDP/README.md

 The **PPE** folder of this repository contains the following main components of AirXDP:

 - **PSF**: The primary user-space application that creates the UMEM and XDP sockets for packet switching tasks.
-- **XDP Redirect Program: The primary kernel space application that transfers packets recieved in the NIC to the PSF.
+- **XDP Redirect Program**: The primary kernel space application that transfers packets recieved in the NIC to the PSF.

 ### Steps